Portfolio

 Paper sketch of the first-run server-picker flow across three network conditions

-Once the Mac version was solid, I ported it to Windows.
+Once the SwiftUI macOS version was solid, I ported it to Windows.
 Same Go daemon, new native client in C# and WinUI 3.
 Going all-Go with a cross-platform tray toolkit would have saved a codebase, but the whole product is supposed to feel like a normal Mac or Windows app.
-That’s not a nice-to-have.
-It’s the reason anyone would pick this over the terminal-flavored alternatives.
+That naturalness is why you’d pick LanWhisper over a terminal-flavored alternative.

 Distribution